fcichos/exp3/source/lectures/L21/overview_21.rst

 Lecture Contents
 ================

-In Lecture 21 we will look at the beginning of quantum mechanics.
-In particular we will analyse the radiation of a black body.
+In Lecture 21 we will have a look at historical laws describing in part black body radiation and coincide empirical results or results derived on the basis of thermadynamic considerations with Planck's law.